nicholaskerklaan/writing/portfolio/fantasy.md

 ## _The Wheel of Time_ by Robert Jordan and Brandon Sanderson

 There's a good chance many *Stormlight Archive* fans have already read this classic epic fantasy series, since Brandon Sanderson himself wrote the last three books, working from Robert Jordan's notes, after the author passed in 2007.
+But